pbradl42/IPEDSpublic/README.md

 New files will be added as (and if) they become available.

-We strive to mirror the taxonomies contained [Use the data](https://nces.ed.gov/ipeds/use-the-data) page, while improving the interface for ease of use.
+We strive to mirror the taxonomies contained on the [Use the data](https://nces.ed.gov/ipeds/use-the-data) page, while improving the interface for ease of use.

 ## Status of projects